Treatment for Leg Veins

 How many treatments will I need?

 Patients will most likely require several treatment sessions to get the best clearance.
 Veins can recur which will necessitate future treatments.
-If you already have weak veins, then it stands to reason that new ones could appear over time.
+If you already have weak veins, then it stands to reason that new ones could appear over

 There is a potential for post treatment pigmentation following Sclerotherapy injections.
 This pigmentation is treated with bleaching cream.